 Professor Robert White is a geologist by training and has worked mostly in research, using a wide variety of geological and geophysical tools to study the Earth’s crust.
 He has engaged in numerous research field trips, mostly to study rifts and volcanoes.
 He is currently Professor of Geophysics and a Fellow of St. Edmunds College at Cambridge University.
 He is also a Fellow of the Royal Society, and a Fellow of the Geological Society of London.

-Shan Dobinson (Executive Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, safeguarding children and vulnerable adults.
-She is on the leadership team of her church, and is in the process of becoming an assessor for Ecocongregation.
+Shan Dobinson (Executive Secretary and Company Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, safeguarding children and vulnerable adults.
+She is on the leadership team of her church.
 She also chairs the Board of Luther King House Educational Trust in Manchester.

 Lord John Gummer, Baron Deben, was formerly Secretary of State for Environment (1993-97), and MP for Suffolk Coastal.
 He was Minister for Agriculture, Fisheries and Food (1989-93), Minister for London, Employment Minister and Paymaster General.
 He was first elected an MP in 1970.
 He is active in the promotion of the European cause, and well known for his detailed presentation of European business issues.
 While at MAFF he chaired the European Council of Agriculture Ministers during the negotiations for GATT, and represented EU Ministers in Chicago during the final stages of the trade negotiations.
 He has earned worldwide respect both in the business community and among environmentalists – Friends of the Earth called him “the best Environment Secretary we have ever had”.
 Since leaving office he has been appointed Chairman of the International Commission on Sustainable Consumption and Chairman of the Marine Stewardship Council.
 He is Chairman of THE SANCROFT GROUP, which is active in environmental, ethical and health and safety consultancy.
 John Gummer was a keynote speaker at Forum 2002, an Anglo-American climate change conference.